vickmuir/Backup/restore-from-another-computer.md

 **Pre-requisites**

 - Server1 and Server2 must have the same Operating System.
 Cross-platform restores aren't supported.
 - Server1 and Server2 must have backup agents that were configured previously.
-For more information about configuring the backup agents, see [Configuring the backup agent in {{site.data.keyword.backup_notm}} portal](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started).
+For more information about configuring the backup agents, see [Configuring the backup agent in WebCC](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started).
 - A backup job for Server1 that produced a backup to Server1's vault location.

 Disable all Scheduled tasks on both servers to avoid any conflicts.
 {:important}

-## Starting {{site.data.keyword.backup_notm}} portal of Server2
+## Starting WebCC of Server2
 {: #startWebCC}

-Remember to start your {{site.data.keyword.BluVPN}} connection to get access to the {{site.data.keyword.cloud}} private network or the {{site.data.keyword.backup_notm}} portal link doesn't work.
+Remember to start your {{site.data.keyword.BluVPN}} connection to get access to the {{site.data.keyword.cloud}} private network or the WebCC link doesn't work.
 {:tip}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational Menu, select **Classic Infrastructure**.
 2. Click **Storage** > **Cloud Backup** to display the servers with backup service.
 3. Select Server2.
-Click the expansion arrow to reveal the {{site.data.keyword.backup_notm}} portal link.
+Click the expansion arrow to reveal the WebCC link.
-4. Click **{{site.data.keyword.backup_notm}} portal Login** to start the portal client in your browser.
+4. Click **WebCC Login** to start the portal client in your browser.

 ## Reregistering the vault
 {: #reregistervault}